Can melatonin and sleeping pills be taken at the same time?

 Medicines that may interact with melatonin

-Risk of cognitive and coordination problems
+Risk of cognitive and coordination disorders

 The elderly must be particularly vigilant when using melatonin.
 This population may experience impaired thinking, judgement and motor coordination.
+They may also experience increased drowsiness, which can affect any population.

 Risk of bleeding